 Ride for a Woman

 Ride for a Woman was established in Bwindi to help women struggling with domestic violence, poverty, and HIV.
-It started by renting out bicycles and later expanded to accommodation, weaving, and sewing projects.
+It started by renting out bicycles and later expanded into accommodation, weaving, and sewing projects.
 They also organize biking safaris within and outside Bwindi Impenetrable Forest National Park.

 Change a Life Bwindi